shadeofpurple79/megaworten/README.md

 [JavaScript Arrays: Properties, Methods, and Manipulation (Part 1 to 7) - by Corey Schafer](https://youtu.be/8JgU2WmrZXI)

 ### Content

+I've used code snippets and adjusted to my requirements from the following resources:

 [W3 Schools - How to Use Modals](https://www.w3schools.com/howto/howto_css_modals.asp)
 [Learn CSS grid](https://learncssgrid.com/)